Apache

 The complete code for the DropBoxService service is available here.

-Now that you have implemented a service that sends a job event when a file is uploaded to /tmp/dropbox, you will implement the service DropBoxEventHandler that listens to those job events and moves the files to a location according to their MIME types.
+Now that you have implemented a service that starts a job when a file is uploaded to /tmp/dropbox, you will implement the service DropBoxEventHandler that processes those jobs and moves the files to a location according to their MIME types.

-To move the files the service needs to implement the org.osgi.service.event.EventHandler and org.apache.sling.event.JobProcessor interfaces:
+In addition the service needs to implement the org.apache.sling.event.jobs.consumer.JobConsumer interface:

 Some class fields need to be defined: